bakos97/bakos97.github.io/index.markdown

 Based on the findings presented in this [article](https://politiken.dk/indland/uddannelse/art9287557/For-knap-40-%C3%A5r-siden-tog-lige-mange-m%C3%A6nd-og-kvinder-en-videreg%C3%A5ende-uddannelse.-Nu-har-kvinder-lagt-enorm-afstand-til-m%C3%A6ndene#:~:text=opretter%20en%20profil.-,Forskellen%20mellem%20andelen%20af%20kvinder%20og%20m%C3%A6nd%20med%20en%20videreg%C3%A5ende,nye%20tal%20fra%20Danmarks%20Statistik) from Politiken, which is a well known broadsheet daily newspaper in Denmark, the gender disparity in higher education was less distinct four decades ago, with an equal number of men and women pursuing advanced degrees.
 However, the current situation shows a significant increase in the disparity, favoring women.
 The article further highlights the reasons behind the income gap, attributing it to factors such as women's tendency to choose fields with lower wages, such as humanities, while men often opt for higher-paying job revolving around science.
 Additionally, the article mentions that women tend to take more parental leave and work part-time more frequently compared to men, which is something we already have highlighted.

 ## Conclusion
+In conclusion, our exploration and analysis of gender disparities in income, parental leave and education in Copenhagen and Denmark has revealed some important findings.
+We found that there is income gap between genders in Copenhagen and Denmark, with wealthier areas exhibiting larger pay gaps.
+Parental leave has been a crucial factor for contributing to these disparities, as women have traditionally taken longer leaves, leading to disadvantages in the job market.